U.S. tornadoes kill 34, threaten more damage in South

 "People were running around screaming, trying to find their kids.
 There was nothing left," Melba Reed said as she described the aftermath of a tornado in Louisville, Mississippi, a town of about 7,000 in the central part of the state.

-The tornado that ripped through Mississippi's Winston County on Monday packed winds of up to 200 mph (322 kph), according to the Mississippi Emergency Management Agency.

-In Tupelo, Mississippi, police went from house to house, searching for victims and trying to seal gas leaks.

-In Park Hill, a traditionally black and densely populated neighborhood of Tupelo, the sound of chainsaws reverberated in the air as children joined adults to help remove debris and residents handed out grilled hotdogs on the streets to anyone in need of food.
+In Tupelo's Park Hill, a traditionally black and densely populated neighborhood, the sound of chainsaws reverberated in the air as children joined adults to help remove debris and residents took to the streets handing out grilled hotdogs to anyone in need of food.

-"The damage is overwhelming, but the outpouring of people to help lend a hand is overwhelming, too," said Denise Hardin, who works at the Tupelo Housing Authority.
+"I am overwhelmed - of course the damage is overwhelming, but the outpouring of people to help lend a land is overwhelming, too," said Denise Hardin, who works at the Tupelo Housing Authority.

 'UNDER THE GUN'